Browser tab notifications are one of those simple but effective features that quietly keep visitors engaged and encourage them to come back.

 Once you’re on the ‘Create Custom Snippet’ page, you need to name your snippet.
 You can choose anything that helps you identify the code.

-Next, select ‘JavaScript Snippet’ as the ‘Code Type’ from the dropdown menu on the right.
+Next, select ‘JavaScript Snippet’ as the ‘Code Type’ from the menu.

 Then, all you have to do is copy and paste the following code snippet into the ‘Code Preview’ box: